networknext/next/docs/setup_your_local_machine_for_development.md

    If this step fails, you may need to work around the default postgres account requiring logging in as the user postgres.

    See https://blog.jcharistech.com/2022/09/07/logging-into-postgresql-without-password-prompt/ for a workaround.
-Apply the "trust" setting to the 127.0.0.1 and ::1 lines in pg_hba.conf and restart postgresql, then you should be able to run the step above without being prompted for a password.
+Apply the "trust" setting to the 127.0.0.1 and ::1 lines in pg_hba.conf then `sudo systemctl restart postgresql` and you should be able to run the step above without being prompted for a password.

-   Once you have setup the developer user, restart postgres:

-   `sudo systemctl restart postgresql`

 7. Go to the next directory at the command line